Agra Cantt–Sabarmati Superfast Express

 In 2018, 12547/12548 Ahmedabad–Agra Fort Superfast Express was extended up to Gwalior Junction on three days with a new train number as 22547/22548 Ahmedabad–Gwalior Superfast Express.
 Terminal of 12547/12548 Ahmedabad–Agra Fort Superfast Express was changed to Agra Cantonment instead of Agra Fort.
 Now, 12547/12548 Ahmedabad–Agra Cantt Superfast Express operates four days a week from Sabarmati BG (SBIB).

 Coach composition

-The train has standard LHB rakes with max speed of 110 kmph.
+The train has standard LHB rakes with a maximum speed of 110 km/h.
 The train consists of 21 coaches: